 We all know blogging and personal portfolio sites have been very important for designers looking to increase their visibility to clients and others who admire their work.
-But there are some key developments that have risen up over the past decade which, in my opinion, are threatening to eliminate the need for having a personal domain.

 Information is spread so quickly these days through social media that it’s impossible to keep up with all of it, and the truth is that potential clients and people who like your work are rarely going to take time out of their busy day to visit your website.

 These days, you don’t really need your own website to market yourself as a designer (I don’t have one).
 You can reach out to the design community via social media, as we saw earlier, but there are other ways to distribute your content.

 You can do guest posts on other blogs, create a newsletter list, or even do something like a podcast.
 All of these things will spread the word much faster than simply creating content and putting your stuff on it.

 If you’re looking to market your services as a designer, then time is always of the essence.
 Yes, you can still build your personal brand extremely slowly, relying on organic search to send you tiny increments of traffic over a period of years.
 But who has time for that?
 You’ve got clients to get and a reputation to build, pronto!